joric/oneliners/README.md

         return next((s[:i]+'a'+s[i+1:] for i in range(len(s)//2) if s[i]!='a'), s[:-1] and s[:-1]+'b')
 ```

-Use `next` and default value to update the first element that matches a predicate.
+Use `next`, element index, default value and conjunction to update the first element that matches a predicate.

 ```python
 (i:=next((i+1 for i,x in enumerate(v) if pred(x)), 0)) and v.__setitem__(i-1, val)